Trigger2991/SFDC-JSON-Parser/README.md

 # SFDC-JSON-Parser
-A JSON parsing abstraction built over the existing JSONParser in Salesforce to simplify extracting JSON values.
+A JSON parsing abstraction built over the existing JSONParser in Salesforce to simplify extracting values (no need to create a class to serialise to).

-Helper class for parsing JSON content without having to serialise to a class.
+I built this when making many HTTP callouts to an API returning many different JSON formatted responses.
+I only wanted one or two values from each response so it made no send to build classes for these responses.
+Using the basic JSONParser in Salesforce is a nightmare iterating through the different tokens, working out where you are in the token tree.

+So now you can just create this serialiser and call `get()` to find your key in the JSON object. `get()` only does a shallow scan of the parent object and always returns a `JSONField`.
+You then access the value from the `Value` property (`Value` is `null` if the key was not found).
+If your key is multiple objects deep then you can recursively call `get()` to access the key walking down the object tree.
+If the value for a key is an object or array then it will be returned as a string.

+If your need to access an array, first return the array string from your key.
+Then call `Util_JSONParser.parseArray()` passing in your array as a string.
+This method returns a list of `Util_JSONParser`s.
+You can then iterate through these parsers, accessing the keys as usual.

 ###Usage:
 ```